Terraform

 - Either a cloud-managed or self-hosted Redis server is required.

-- Terraform Enterprise supports Redis server 6 and 7.
+- Redis 7.
 We recommend using version 7.

 - Redis Cluster is not supported.